TheDataAreClean/TheDataAreClean/README.md

 ## I am  `/cube/`.
 A researcher and statitician working in the development sector.

-- 🔭 I’m building sustainable `Education Sector` solutions.
+- :telescope: All things `Education Sector` :books:
-- 🌱 I’m always learning `R`
+- :seedling: Always learning `R` :computer:
-- 💬 Ask me about `Data Privacy`.
+- :thought_balloon: Paranoid about `Data Privacy` :lock:
-- 📫 How to reach me: Search `TheDataAreClean` on the internet.
+- :mailbox: Search `TheDataAreClean` :mag:
-- 😄 Pronouns: `He` / `Him`
+- :black_nib: Musings @ [thedataareclean.com](https://thedataareclean.com/) :globe_with_meridians:

 <!--
 **TheDataAreClean/TheDataAreClean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.